danilocangucu/hsk-bikeapp/README.md

     I discovered an issue while fetching batches of journeys.
 I'd like to better understand the problem and find a solution.

 - Prevent Scrolling While Loading a New Station
     This issue was quite frustrating!
 I've explored various options involving click events, focus, and CSS, but I'm not entirely satisfied with the current solution.
-It works for now, but I'd like to improve it.
+It works for now as a temporary fix, but I'd like to improve it.

 - Styling for Small Devices
     I haven't been able to thoroughly test the styling on smaller devices.
 I plan to test the application on my cellphone and iPad to identify what works well and what needs adjustment.

 - Error Handling in the createdb Script
-    This is an urgent issue that needs to be addressed.
+    The absence of error handling is an urgent issue that needs to be addressed.
 I hope you don't encounter any errors while running the script!

 - Testing the Project on More Systems
     So far, I've tested the project on my MacBook and my boyfriend's Windows laptop.
 I'd like to test it on other systems to ensure everything works as expected.